courtney-delgoffe/MiHIN-Detroit-Connectathon-Healthcare-vs-Finance/Quickstart Technical Guide/README.md

 # AWS Qickstart Templates

-You can use these Quickstart templates to provision pre-configured resources in your AWS account including: a baseline development VPC, A Microsoft Windows server with IIS installed, or single instance LAMP stack.
+Cloudticity is providing these Quickstart templates to provision pre-configured resources in your AWS account including: a baseline development VPC, A Microsoft Windows server with IIS installed, or single instance LAMP stack.

 Each Quick start is easily deployed by clicking the link provided.
 Some notes regarding the templates and the deployment process:
   * You must be signed in to an existing AWS account.